 If you work on a computer, you may notice numbness or tingling in your hands.
 This may be carpal tunnel syndrome.
 The numbness and tingling is caused by your body holding onto extra fluid.

 The fluid causes swelling of tissues, which pinch down on the nerves in the hands.
 It is common in pregnancy as women retain extra fluid.

 The symptoms may come and go.
 They often feel worse at night.
 Most often, they get better after you give birth.
 If the pain is causing you problems, you can try a few things for relief:

-If your symptoms get worse or affect your daily life, talk to your doctor.
+If your symptoms get worse or affect your daily life, talk to your health care provider.

 Ask for help when you need it.
-If you are having a hard time dealing with stress, talk to your doctor.
-He may refer you to a counselor or therapist who can help you better manage the stress in your life.
+If you are having a hard time dealing with stress, tell your provider.
+Your provider may refer you to a counselor or therapist who can help you better manage the stress in your life.

 Gregory KD, Niebyl JR, Johnson TRB.
 Preconception and prenatal care.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.Obstetrics: Normal and Problem Pregnancies

 Updated by: Cynthia D. White, MD, Fellow American College of Obstetricians and Gynecologists, Group Health Cooperative, Bellevue, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.